-2. Collaborate with the Undergraduate Studies Council in examination of general education curriculum specifically in regard to assessment of how well the program prepares students for a global future.
+- Collaborate with the Ad Hoc Committee on General Education in examination of general education curriculum specifically in regard to assessment of how well the program prepares students for a global future.
 Make recommendations for possible general education enhancements related to this issue.

-3. Explore mechanisms that may encourage faculty to develop and/or participate in bringing global perspectives to their own areas of teaching and research; recommend and provide avenues of support as needed.
+- Explore mechanisms that may encourage faculty to develop and/or participate in bringing global perspectives to their own areas of teaching and research; recommend and provide avenues of support as needed.
 Explore ways to increase faculty engagement in international research and internationalization of the curriculum.
 Explore new programs to reach faculty members.

 - Address any continuing or outstanding issues or initiatives as deemed necessary by the council.
 To the extent possible conclude any outstanding initiative by producing a memorandum of action, report or resolution.

 - Assess and if appropriate make recommendations regarding how WMU is serving the internationalization needs of the community.

 - Review the processes related to WMU students who study abroad and develop a report recommending changes that will increase student participation in study abroad programs.

 - follow up on marketing study (Anne Veeck’s)

 - support integration of study abroad into University curricula (particularly general education)